 Why I liked this book: The Candle Star is a brilliant work of historical fiction.
 Michelle Isenhoff offers a fresh new perspective on the differences between the north and south by focusing on those who risked their lives to help slaves find freedom, before the Civil War.
 The setting is Michigan, Michelle’s home state, and many of the characters are based on real people.
 Although Michigan wasn’t part of the battleground, it played a significant role in the Underground Railroad, with seven routes passing through Detroit.
 Kudos to the author for all the detailed research that went into this book and for teaching me something new.
 Her writing style is vivid, her plot strong and her characters are rich and memorable.

 The Divided Decade Trilogy: The Candle Star is the first book in the Divided Decade Trilogy.
 All three books are stand-alone novels that shed light on the role Michigan families played to support the war effort and freedom for slaves.
-The second book Broken Ladders, is about Hannah, who tries to save the family farm when her father and brother go to war.
+The second book Blood of Pioneers, is about Hannah, who tries to save the family farm when her father and brother go to war.
 The third book, Beneath the Slashings, was released August 2012.
 Grace wants her family to return to a normal life after the war, but finds her life uprooted when her father seeks work in a lumber camp in northern Michigan.
 Click here to visit Michelle Isenhoff’s website.
 Make sure you check out the teacher’s resources for each book.
 There also is an interesting “Author’s Note” at the end of each book detailing the historical information of that time in Michigan.